swat-ds/digital-editions/_texts/appeal-to-the-world.md

 layout: narrative
 title: "An Appeal to the World!"
 author: "W. E. BURGHARDT Du Bois"
+source: >-
-source: 'Du Bois, W. E. B. "Introduction" from *An Appeal to the World!*.
+    Du Bois, W. E. B. 'Introduction' from An Appeal to the World!.
 New York: NAACP, 1947.
-Web. https://www.aclu.org/appeal-world.'
+Web. https://www.aclu.org/appeal-world.

 ---